rabblerouser/infra/README.md

     aws_secret_access_key=abc123abc123abc123+abc123abc123
     ```

-6. Create a Route53 hosted zone for the parent domain of where your Rabble Rouser will live.
+6. **Note: This is only necessary for a brand new environment.** Create a Route53 hosted zone for the parent domain of where your Rabble Rouser will live.
 E.g., if you are going to
  deploy it at rabblerouser.example.com, then you'll need to have a Route53 hosted zone already created for example.com.
-7. Create an S3 bucket to store the [terraform state file](https://www.terraform.io/docs/state/) in (see notes below):
+7. **Note: This is only necessary for a brand new environment.** Create an S3 bucket to store the [terraform state file](https://www.terraform.io/docs/state/) in (see notes below):

     ```sh
-    aws s3api create-bucket --bucket my-rabblerouser-tf-state --region us-east-1 --create-bucket-configuration LocationConstraint=us-east-1 --acl private
+    aws s3api create-bucket --bucket example-bucket-tf-state --region ap-southeast-2 --create-bucket-configuration LocationConstraint=ap-southeast-2 --acl private
     ```

-8. Configure terraform to use the bucket:
+8. Go into the `terraform/` directory.
+From there, configure terraform to use the bucket:

     ```sh
     terraform remote config \
       -backend=s3 \
-      -backend-config="bucket=my-rabblerouser-tf-state" \
+      -backend-config="bucket=example-bucket-tf-state" \
       -backend-config="key=terraform.tfstate" \
-      -backend-config="region=us-east-1"
+      -backend-config="region=ap-southeast-2"
     ```
-9. If you want email sending to work, you need to set up SES.
+9. **Note: This is only necessary for a brand new environment.** If you want email sending to work, you need to set up SES.
 See the instructions in [rabblerouser-mailer](https://github.com/rabblerouser/rabblerouser-mailer) for how to do that.

+## What did that just do?

-This will create a local file `.terraform/terraform.tfstate`, to remember where your state is stored.
+This whole process will create a local file `.terraform/terraform.tfstate`, to remember where your state is stored.
 You can ignore
 this file, and if you lose it, you can regenerate it with the above command.

 Notes on the S3 bucket: